WICG/attribution-reporting-api/attribution_scopes.md

 If there are multiple sources whose `attribution_scopes` contains at least one of the trigger’s `attribution_scopes`, then attribution will take place among the sources within the particular `attribution_scopes` according to current [Attribution Reporting API logic](https://github.com/WICG/attribution-reporting-api/blob/main/EVENT.md#trigger-attribution-algorithm).

-If the trigger registration does not specify an `attribution_scopes` then all sources are considered for attribution.
+If the trigger registration's `attribution_scopes` is empty, then all sources are considered for attribution.

-Once an `attribution_scope_limit` is set, the last K values (i.e. where K = `attribution_scope_limit`) of `attribution_scopes` will be considered the final set of `attribution_scopes` values and any source with additional `attribution_scopes` values will be treated as if the attribution scopes were empty.
+Once an `attribution_scope_limit` is set, the last K values (where K = `attribution_scope_limit`) of `attribution_scopes` will be considered the final set of `attribution_scopes` values and any source with additional `attribution_scopes` values will be treated as if the attribution scopes were empty.

-If a source registration is specified with a configuration that has a higher number of potential event states than the most recent `max_event_states` for the same reporting origin, then the source will be rejected and the registration will fail.
+If a source registration is specified with a configuration that has a higher number of event states than the most recent `max_event_states` for the same reporting origin, then the source will be rejected and the registration will fail.
 Additionally, if the `max_event_states` field is changed in a future source registration, then all other previous pending source registrations with a different `max_event_states` will be ignored in subsequent attribution report generation flows, but will still count towards rate limits.

 ### Updating attribution scope values

 An API caller may want to update the value of `attribution_scope_limit` for certain registrations or at a certain time.
 For example, when an advertiser starts a new campaign the API caller may want to increase the value of `attribution_scope_limit` to account for this new campaign.

 The `attribution_scope_limit` value can be updated during source registration at any time.
 However, any pending sources (previously registered) that have been specified with an `attribution_scope_limit` less than the current source registration’s `attribution_scope_limit` will be deleted.

 ### Deletion logic

 If a source is attributed to the current trigger, then all other eligible sources considered for attribution (across all `attribution_scopes`) will be deleted.

 ## Attribution Scope Examples